joshiraez/techTest/README.md

   * To have a single point of maintenance to all the Money functions/reducers/formatting
   * Instead of changing every BigDecimal ocurrence.
 * Put the data extractors of the files in another class.
 I didn't do it yet because is not huge enough to bring much value.
+* Some of the utils class methods are error prone and should be transformed from splitted List to dtos to get type safety when using them.

 # Overview